-Concurrently with this offering, we are offering up to US\$400 million aggregate principal amount of convertible senior notes, or the Notes, assuming no exercise of the underwriters' over-allotment option to purchase additional US\$60 million aggregate principal amount of the Notes, pursuant to a separate prospectus supplement and accompanying prospectus.
-This prospectus supplement does not constitute an offer to sell or the solicitation of an offer to buy the Notes.
-The closing of this offering of the ADSs is not contingent upon the closing of the concurrent offering of the Notes is not contingent upon the closing of this offering of the ADSs.
+Concurrently with this offering, certain of our shareholders, including some of our directors and executive officers, are offering 1,140,000 ADSs (or up to 1,311,000 ADSs if the underwriters of that offering exercise their option to purchase additional ADSs in full), in an underwritten offering pursuant to a separate prospectus supplement and accompanying prospectus (the "ADS Offering").
+This prospectus supplement does not constitute an offer to sell or the solicitation of an offer to buy ADSs.
+The closing of this offering of Notes is not contingent upon the closing of the concurrent ADS Offering, and the closing of this offering of Notes.